-Thirdly, you have to set the “Crawl Speed & Depth”.
-I would suggest you select a low quantity, so you don’t have to wait for long hours to see the results.
+Thirdly, you have to set the “Crawl Speed & Depth.”
+I would suggest you select a low quantity, so you don’t have to wait long hours to see the results.
 (If you are using a free trial, then your URL limits will be capped at 1,000).

 Lastly, you have to determine whether the crawl will be one-time or recurring, which can be hourly, daily, weekly, fortnightly, monthly, or quarterly.

-DeepCrawl identifies SEO problems in your website and lists out all the issues after crawling.
-If you think your website needs recurring crawling, then you can schedule crawls on an hourly, daily, weekly, or monthly basis and you will receive reports in your inbox.
+DeepCrawl identifies SEO problems on your website and lists out all the issues after crawling.
+If you think your website needs recurring crawling, you can schedule crawls on an hourly, daily, weekly, or monthly basis, and you will receive reports in your inbox.

-Suppose your clients need an instant update on their website, you just have to go to your latest crawl and share the data to the client.
+Suppose your clients need an instant update on their website, you just have to go to your latest crawl and share it to the client.
 Additionally, DeepCrawl shows all the changes since the last report.

-If you have found some issues and want to allocate that problem to a specific team member, then you can do it easily with the Task Manager.
+If you have found some issues and want to allocate that problem to a specific team member, you can easily do it with the Task Manager.
 Here, you can describe the problem, priority of the task, and a deadline to completion.

 A good site structure enables search engines to find and index your site easily.
-DeepCrawl provides you with various information regarding your site structure, so you can identify opportunities for improvement.
+DeepCrawl provides you with various information regarding your site structure so that you can identify opportunities for improvement.

-Have you ever wondered how deeply bots have to go into your site to access certain pages?
+Have you ever wondered how deeply bots have to go into your site to access individual pages?

-Now, you can optimize your crawl budget, so that your visitors don’t have to click more links to visit your essential pages.
+You can now optimize your crawl budget so that your visitors don’t have to click more links to visit your essential pages.

-DeepCrawl also offers you to optimize your sitemap by finding duplicate and orphaned pages that aren’t linked internally.
+With DeepCrawl, you can optimize your sitemap by finding duplicate and orphaned pages that aren’t linked internally.

-Migrating a site is tricky, and if not done correctly, can cause big issues.
+Migrating a site is tricky, and if not done correctly, can cause significant issues.
 Improper website migration leads to lost revenue and a drop in organic traffic.

-If you use DeepCrawl before migration, you don’t have to worry as it provides a comparison between staging and live website to ensure you the differences that will occur after migration.
+If you use DeepCrawl before migration, you don’t have to worry.
+It provides a comparison between staging and live website to ensure the differences that will occur after migration.

-Now, with the results, you can create two versions and run another crawl to identify the issues that needed to be solved.
+With the results, you can create two versions and run another crawl to identify the issues that need to be solved.

-You can also allow DeepCrawl to check your sitemaps to check if some important pages are missing.
-Finally, you can crawl the modified URLs and test what will be the impact if you remove parameters from the URLs.
+You can also allow DeepCrawl to check your sitemaps to check if some relevant pages are missing.
+Finally, you can crawl the modified URLs and test the impact if you remove parameters from the URLs.

 A thin content (or shallow content) will increase the chance of getting hit with the Panda penalty.
 It can also be possible if Google found too many blank pages and technical issues that hinder the user experience.

-DeepCrawl uses analytics data and content algorithms to detect duplicate title tags, meta description, and body content.
+DeepCrawl uses analytics data and content algorithms to detect duplicate title tags, meta descriptions, and body content.

 To optimize the Panda audit, you can use DeepCrawl as follows.

-Firstly, make sure that you integrate Google Analytics to your DeepCrawl account.
-It crawls the site, XML sitemaps and landing pages as well as import Google Analytics data to identify any challenges on your site.
+Firstly, make sure that you integrate Google Analytics into your DeepCrawl account.
+It crawls the site, XML sitemaps, and landing pages, and imports Google Analytics data to identify any challenges on your website.

-If you’re using DeepCrawl for a long time, and you think that it can be used for crawling purpose only, then you should start utilizing custom extraction.
+If you’re using DeepCrawl for a long time and think it can be used for crawling purposes only, you should start utilizing custom extraction.

-Custom Extraction lets you find the most important information from the HTML of your site.
+Custom Extraction lets you find the essential information from the HTML of your site.
 When you start using this feature, it provides more granular data that can be useful for you.

 Various regular expression languages are available, but DeepCrawl uses Ruby.

-You may find it difficult to write regexes, that’s why you have to first understand the basics of a regular expression.
+You may find it challenging to write regexes; that’s why you must first understand the basics of a regular expression.